TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 50/Psalms 50.8.md

 ---

-I will not reprove thee for thy sacrifices; And thy burnt-offerings are continually before me.
+I don't rebuke you for your sacrifices.
+Your burnt offerings are continually before me.